 - i.
 It is the responsibility of students who bring mobile devices to school to follow the guidelines outlined in this document. - ii.
-Students should bring their charged school issued iPad to each lesson. - iii.
-Students and parents are responsible for the appropriate care and security of their personal mobile devices, as well as for the content installed on to the device (including software, apps, games, and media). - iv.
+Students should bring their charged iPad to each lesson. - iii.
+Students are responsible for the safety of their iPad during the school day and should keep them on their person or in their supplied locker or boarding room when not in use. - iv.
+Students and parents are responsible for the appropriate care and security of their personal mobile devices, as well as for the content installed on to the device (including software, apps, games, and media). - v.
 It is the responsibility of students to ensure mobile devices do not disrupt classroom lessons, activities, assemblies, sport, meetings, and other obvious organised activities.
-Students should not walk around the campus on their mobile phone, or with headphones in use (or visible on their person)
+Students should not walk around the campus on their mobile phone, or with headphones in use (or visible on their person).